 ”, and with this wine you certainly do!

-and several of our other producer’s wines proving very interesting this way.
+and several of our other producer’s rosé wines

-Next time someone discusses the merits of Rosé with you, we hope this subject might just make for an interesting talking point.
+Next time someone discusses the merits of rosé wine with you, we hope this subject might just make for an interesting talking point.
 Of course, even more interesting is trying the wines to see for yourself!

 If you'd like to order some rosé wine browse our selection and be sure to make every day a rosé day!